= Access Restricted

 - ICBA supports payment systems that are competitive, progressive, and secure, and that offer fair and open access to all community banks regardless of size and operational capability to meet the existing and evolving global payment needs of their customers.

 - ICBA supports the Federal Reserve System in its dual role as payment systems regulator and provider of services.
-ICBA welcomes the new areas of strategic focus for Federal Reserve Financial Services that include collaborating with the entire payments supply chain, including innovators and end-users, to shape the end-user payment experience.
-ICBA will actively inject the community bank perspective in these and related areas of focus.
+ICBA welcomes the new areas of strategic focus for Federal Reserve Financial Services that include collaborating with the entire payments supply chain, including innovators and end-users, to shape the end-user payment experience, provide ubiquity and promote efficiency.
+ICBA will actively interject the community bank perspective in these and related areas of focus.